Joojo7/Hotel-booking-system/README.md

 ## Documentation
 Documentation concerning the APIs for the project has been hosted on heroku and can be found <a href="https://back-end-assignment-air-asia.herokuapp.com/api/v1.0/api-docs/#/">here</a>

-## Assumptions
-- Hotels are connected to rooms
-- Rooms have a maximum capacity
-- Same day checkin and checkout not allowed
-- Each room has a charge per night
-- Number of guests cannot exceed room capacity
-- Hotel and room data have been provided for use

 ## Usage
 Kindly authorize via 'Client-key' through the following steps: